Frequently Asked Questions

-You can schedule an appointment easily and conveniently through our online portal, found on our Advising Page .
+You can schedule an appointment easily and conveniently through our online portal, found on the Advising page.

 When are scholarship applications due?

-For a list of scholarships and their due dates, see Scholarships and Awards.
+For a list of scholarships and their due dates, see the Scholarships and Awards page.

 What happens if I can't get hold of my honors departmental advisor to get a signature?